‘Big Brother 21’ Spoilers: The Power Of Veto Competition Winner’s Revealed, A Huge Blindside Could Arise

 It didn’t necessarily seem all that likely that Nicole would win POV, as she hasn’t been a huge competition beast this season.
 Also, Jackson probably wouldn’t necessarily worry about nominating Holly, believing that alliance members Nicole and Cliff would evict Tommy over Holly.

-However, if Cliff and Nicole were to look beyond their current alliance, it would be possible that they’d take this opportunity to break up Jackson and Holly and work with Tommy instead.
+However, if Cliff and Nicole were to look beyond their current alliance, it would be possible that they’d take this opportunity to break up Jackson and Holly, and work with Tommy instead.

 As Twitter spoiler account @BB_Updates reveals, Nicole pulled out the POV win.
 Even though Cliff should be safe if he were to remain on the block, Big Brother spoilers indicate that Nicole does plan on saving him.